 Components of State Anti-Bullying Laws and Regulations

-What are the Wisconsin state laws that cover bullying?
+Which Wisconsin state laws and regulations cover bullying?

 - Wisconsin Statute §118.02.
 Special observance days

 - Wisconsin Statute §118.51.
 Full-time open enrollment

 - Wisconsin Administrative Code PI 9.01.
 Discrimination prohibited